 The corticosteroid injection group had 1 ultrasound guided injection into their hip bursa.

 3. ‘Wait and see’ group.

-This is the first high quality trial within the physio world we have to show that education and exercise can be effective in managing gluteal tendinopathy, a condition we see so often.
+This is the first high quality trial within the physio world to show that education and exercise can be effective in managing gluteal tendinopathy, a condition we see so often.

 Here at The Healthy Body Company, we pride ourselves on delivering the best and most-taliored care to all our patients so we can get you back doing what you love, as quickly and as best as possible.
-If you think you might be suffering with some gluteal tendinopathy, get in touch and let us help you 😊
+If you think you might be suffering with a gluteal tendinopathy, get in touch and let us help you ????

 If you’re a bit nerdy like us and would like to have a read of the study mentioned above, have a read here: https://www.bmj.com/content/361/bmj.k1662